What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 Best for: Online sellers, subscription boxes, and businesses selling through social media.

-These POS systems connect your physical store with your online store, keeping inventory, orders, and customer data in sync across all channels.
+These POS systems integrate online ordering with sales in physical stores, keeping inventory, orders, and customer data in sync across all channels.

 Features to expect: